 What do I do if I have symptoms?

-If you develop symptoms as described above, you should stay at home and call a GP clinic or the Canberra Sexual Health Clinic on (02) 5124 2184.
+If you develop symptoms as described above, you should stay at home and call a GP clinic or the Canberra Sexual Health Centre on (02) 5124 2184.
 Usually, you will be offered a telehealth appointment in the first instance.

 If you need to attend an in-person appointment as part of a diagnosis, you should wear a mask and cover any lesions with dressings and clothing where possible.